 What Is the Young Activists Summit?

 The summit is a global event that aims to highlight the activism and innovative work that young people have put towards sustainable development and defending human rights.
-It takes place annually in November at the United Nations in Geneva, and is organized by media nonprofit dev.tv, together with the UN and some of its agencies, as well as donor governments.
+It takes place annually at the United Nations in Geneva, and is organized by media nonprofit dev.tv, together with the UN and some of its agencies, as well as donor governments.

 How Can Global Citizens Get Involved?

 While the summit is taking place in person in Geneva, Global Citizens can join in on all the fun and discussion by registering to get involved online.
-By registering to join in online, you’ll have access to view the summit, as well as conversations with the young activists who will be honoured at the event.
+By registering to join in online, you’ll have access to view the summit, as well as conversations with the young activists who will be honored at the event.
 Get involved by registering here.